jonathanlu02/sf_car_break_ins/README.md

 # Analyzing Car Break-ins in San Francisco
 Data-driven approach to analyzing theft in San Francisco.
+Why has their been an increasing amount of car break-ins in San Francisco?
+Where can police allocate their resources to better find the perpetrators?
+And which spots should tourists take caution in?

 # Instructions
 ## Step 1 - API: